 Our intimate areas have certain requirements to be in their best conditions, without suffering from the annoyances of burning or irritation, to conditions that even interfere with our daily routines, like our self-esteem, which may even affect our intimacy with our partner.

-Keep in mind that if you can’t stop using daily pantiliners, there are certain tips you can use to help avoid ensuing harm.
+Keep in mind that if you can’t stop using daily pantiliners, there are certain tips you can use to avoid harming yourself.

 Tips for a healthy intimate area

-First of all, before buying our pads, make sure they’re breathable, without any plastic covering, and porous.
-Our genital area needs ventilation, because if not, moisture stays there and predisposes us to infections.
+First of all, before buying your pads, make sure they’re breathable, without any plastic covering, and porous.
+Our genital area needs ventilation, otherwise, moisture stays there and predisposes us to infections.

 You must change your pad several times a day, 4 to 6 times at least.

-- You should not completely shave your vaginal area, as the hair protects it.
+- You shouldn’t completely shave your vaginal area, as the hair protects it.

 - Good personal hygiene is vital, especially during menstruation.

 - Avoid using powder soaps, as these can alter the vaginal pH balance.
 Neutral soaps or those sold especially for this area come in several varieties, and provide good feminine hygiene.
-It is better to get ones with a pH that maintains a healthy and clean area.
+It’s better to get ones with a pH that maintains a healthy and clean area.